Lo Que El Tiempo Me Enseño

 Is the fault of miserable men

-That justice is slow and never arrives
+That justice takes its sweet time and never arrives

 But it's the nightmare of the guilty